Writing reports

 • extracts examples for use as training material within the program.

-This personalises the program and learning points become more relevant and specific to the participants.
-Participants use their own work as examples and training material.
+This personalises the program.
+Learning points become more relevant and specific to the participants as they use their own work as examples and exercises.

 Learning objectives

-At the completion of this program, participants will be able to write short and long reports which are clear, concise, complete and correct, and in the format required by the organisation.
+At the completion of this program, participants will be able to write short, long or technical reports which are clear, concise, complete and correct for the reader, and in the format required by the organisation.

 Course content